How to Pay Off Medical Bills

 Negotiate your medical bills

 This is why obtaining CPT codes is so important, according to Ellington.
-Once you’ve received those CPT codes, you can search online for the Medicare rates for each service.
-This is the information you need to negotiate bills with providers; knowing exactly what the provider is trying to charge you versus what Medicare will pay offers you leverage in this situation.
+Once you have your CPT codes, you can search online for the Medicare rates for each service.
+Knowing what Medicare pays versus what the provider is charging you offers significant leverage.
+You might try offering a lump-sum payment closer to the Medicare rate to see if the provider’s billing department will accept it.

-Keep in mind that it’s also wise to be proactive about medical care when possible to help avoid excessive bills.
-For example, the Patient Advocate Foundation says to always use in-network health care facilities and providers for nonemergency care, and check in advance whether they have a contract with your insurance company.
+Be proactive about medical care to help avoid excessive bills.
+For example, the Patient Advocate Foundation advises using in-network health care facilities and providers for nonemergency care and checking in advance whether they have a contract with your insurance company.

 Check to see if you qualify for assistance